Welcome, Guest. Please login or register.

 Could I actually make AMP staff the beneficiary of my testament?

 We would be pleased you to do so.
 It would be nice not to work only for AMP on our free time!
-If you are into arts sponsorship (hello Mr. Ted Turner!) and wish to support computer art creations you are strongly encourage you to contact Crown.
+If you are into arts sponsorship (hello Mr. Ted Turner!) and wish to support computer art creations you are strongly encouraged you to contact Crown.

 [11] The Future